Introduction to MySQL foreign key

 We have two tables:

-table is known as child table or referencing table.A foreign key has not only one column but also a set of columns.
+customers table is called parent table or referenced table, and the orders table is known as child table or referencing table.A foreign key has not only one column but also a set of columns.
 The columns in the child table often refer to the primary key columns in the parent table.

 A table may have more than one foreign key, and each foreign key in the child table can have a different parent table.